 |National and local newspapers|

 Many job opportunities are heard about and found in the Hidden Job Market (jobs not advertised).
 Successful networking is the key to assessing the Hidden Job Market.

 Networking for a job means approaching people in your network (person to person or online) for the following reasons:

 - Not to ask for a job, but to ask for advice

 - To seek a referral to someone who might know of job opportunities or be a useful person to talk to about job seeking in your field

 - To get the word out about your skills, achievements and career hopes.

 Your network includes everyone you know, both personally and professionally.

 What help is available?

 Graduate Careers Fairs are a great opportunity to meet many employers in one place at one time.
-This year IT Carlow is a participation member of the Gradireland Careers Fair.
+This year SETU Carlow is a participation member of the Gradireland Careers Fair.